alex-gutev/live_cells/live_cells/README.md

 ### Previous Values

-The previous value of a cell can be accessed using `.previous`, which is itslef a cell:
+The previous value of a cell can be accessed using `.previous`, which is itself a cell:

 ```dart
 final a = MutableCell(0);